KrishKanojia/Courier-Management-System/README.md

 # Courier-Management-System
-It is just a simple Courier management system program with employee details as well.
+It is just a simple Courier management system program.
-Modules
 • Login Screen
 • Add an Employee
 • Employee details